Chapter 1 Week 1

 Take this example:

-We want to see whether boroughs with higher population count have higher numbers of crimes.
-To be able to explore this question, we need information about the number of crimes, and the number of the population in each __________.
+We want to see whether boroughs with higher population counts have higher numbers of crimes.
+To be able to explore this question, we need information about the number of crimes and the number of population in each __________.

 borough!